Scooby-Doo! First Frights: Plot

 The game begins with the Mystery, Inc. gang at their clubhouse located in a swamp.
 Velma arrives with a newspaper, announcing to the gang that there will be a food festival at Keystone Castle.
 Scooby and Shaggy like the idea of going, but Daphne reminds them that they promised to help her cousin Anna at the St. Louis High School Talent Show.
 Scooby and Shaggy want to help her, but they plan to get it done quickly so they can go to the food festival.

 The first "episode" takes the gang to St. Louis High school, where they are informed by Anna that a Phantom has been haunting the school with an army of skeletons and scaring everybody out.
 The gang investigates and soon confronts the Phantom and stops his plot to ruin the talent show, which conflicts with a sports carnival on the same day.
 The player is then presented with the whodunit minigame, where they can get monster mask trophies.
 In Episode 2, the gang heads out to a local amusement park so Scooby-Doo and Shaggy can practice their eating for the food festival, only to find out upon their arrival that the place is closed.
 After deciding to investigate, they also find out the place is overrun with evil toys that are attacking the park.
 They search a nearby toy factory while avoiding the toys there, and soon manage to defeat their leader, a toymaker controlling a giant robot.
 In Episode 3, the group goes to a local seaside town named Rocky Bay, which is being terrorized by a sea monster.
 After investigating throughout the town and on a mysterious ghostly cruise ship at sea, they encounter the "sea monster", a giant mechanical lobster, in the ship’s flooded bowels and stop its pilots' plot to steal valuable pearls from a nearby reef.

 The final episode has the gang arriving at Keystone Castle, only to find the Baron paranoid about the spirit of an evil enchantress who has begun sending scary monsters to attack the castle and get him.
 They learn from the baron's sister, Lady Azarni, and later the baron himself that the enchantress put a spell on the family years ago that causes the castle barons to suffer terrible fates.
+While investigating, the gang discover a gold mine underneath the castle.
 They soon confront and manage to defeat the enchantress and the castle collapses.
-The baron reveals he doesn't have a sister and that Lady Azarni was never really there, to which Velma declares it is a mystery that will have to remain unsolved.
+After the gang tells to the baron that Lady Azarni planned to get rid of him to keep the gold for herself, the baron reveals he doesn't have a sister and that Lady Azarni was never really there, to which Velma declares it is a mystery that will have to remain unsolved.
 Shaggy and Scooby then finally get to go to the food festival.